 Large areas of Australia are Johne’s disease-free, and a high proportion of Australia’s livestock populations have no known infection.

-Australians are actively involved in international organisations and research dealing with Johne’s disease (see International Colloquium on Paratuberculosis).
+Australians are actively involved in international organisations (see International Colloquium on Paratuberculosis) and research dealing with Johne’s disease (see the University of Sydney Johne’s disease website).

 AHA manages the National Johne’s Disease Project (NJDP), a cooperative initiative of the Australian livestock industries, governments and veterinarians.